+\item We perform numerical simulations assessing the impact of nuisance function tuning and sample splitting strategies for the plug-in estimators and the first order estimator across different regularity regimes ($\sqrt{n}$ and non-$\sqrt{n}$ regimes).
+In line with our theoretical results, we find that optimal nuisance function tuning requires undersmoothing and/or oversmoothing in low regularity regimes, and that doing so leads to substantial improvements in estimating $\psi(\bbP)$ compared to prediction-optimal tuning. \end{enumerate}

 The rest of the paper is organized as follows.
 In Section \ref{sec: setup}, we further motivate the functional $\psi(\bbP)$, introduce the mathematical framework under which we will operate, and discuss estimation strategies.
 We present the main results of the paper in Section \ref{sec: results}.
+In Section~\ref{sec: simulations}, we present the results of our numerical simulations.
 We discuss our results and directions for future work in Section \ref{sec: discussion}.
-In Appendix \ref{sec: wavelets}, we review some results on the theory of function spaces and orthonormal wavelet bases which we use throughout the paper.
-Appendix \ref{sec: unknown f} contains some extensions of our results.
-The proofs of our results are given in Appendices \ref{sec: proof known f double}--\ref{sec: technical lemmas}.
+In Appendix A of the Supplementary Material, we review some results on the theory of function spaces and orthonormal wavelet bases which we use throughout the paper.
+Appendix B contains some extensions of our results.
+The proofs of our results are given in Appendices C--J. Appendix K contains additional results from our numerical simulations.